acidtone/wbdv-winter-2020/materials/cpnt262/README.md

 - Expression: A piece of code that returns a value.
 - Coersion: Converting a value from one type to another.
 - Object: A collection of name/value pairs (in terms of Javascript).
+- First-class Function: Everything you can do with other types, you can do with functions

 ### Resources
 - [Eloquent Javascript](https://eloquentjavascript.net/)